xdvz55a/test1/Event_Notification_Framework_Admin.rst

-:Authentication: Authentication model (oauth, key) :aws:rep:deleting: Updated by AWS for Multi-Region Replication :aws:rep:updatedatetime: - update by AWS for Multi-Region Replication :aws:rep:updateregion: - update by AWS for Multi-Region Replication
+:Authentication: Authentication model (oauth, key) :aws:rep:deleting: Updated by AWS for Multi-Region Replication :aws:rep:updatedatetime: Updated by AWS for Multi-Region Replication :aws:rep:updateregion: Update by AWS for Multi-Region Replication
-:updatedby: - user which updated the record
+:updatedby: User which updated the record
-:CallBackURL: -  Subscriber URL to push events
+:CallBackURL: Subscriber URL to push events
-:ClientName (Key): - Name of the Publisher/Subscriber what should this align with? functional area, partner id?
+:ClientName: Name of the Publisher/Subscriber what should this align with? functional area, partner id?
-:ClientType (Sort key): - either Publisher or Subscriber
+:ClientType: Publisher or Subscriber
-:createdAt: - DateTime originally created
+:createdAt: DateTime originally created
-:DeliveryType: - Subscriber (delivery protocol)
+:DeliveryType: Subscriber (delivery protocol)
-:EventName: - Publisher - Name of Event
+:EventName: Publisher - Name of Event
-:GUID: - Is this required
+:GUID: Is this required?
-:Options: - Publisher - used for ordering info
+:Options: Publisher - used for ordering info
-:Status: -  (A - Active, I - Inactive, P - Pending)
+:Status: (A - Active, I - Inactive, P - Pending)

 example:
  .. code-block:: JSON